xjhannon/code-review/README.md

 - An IDE that makes you feel comfortable and productive

-Keep an eye out for code smells, potential errors, code style inconsistencies etc.  The point of this code review exercise is to **spawn conversation**, not necessarily to test your abilities or to "find all the bugs".
+Keep an eye out for code smells, potential errors, code style inconsistencies etc.  The point of this code review exercise is to **spawn conversation**, not necessarily to test your abilities to "find all the bugs".
 Some things you may find are subjective, and that's okay.
 We'd love to hear your opinion on those things.

 Also, If you'd like, you can attempt to fix the problems you see using a Pull Request.
 This is not required but might provide a good framework for our conversation.